 I am not a professional photographer.
 I am an amateur that sometimes gets lucky, and half the time I don’t follow my own advice.
-(Last week’s knitting post comes to mind, when I could have used my own self portrait tips.)
 But when I want to, I can take a pretty good self portrait, in my opinion.
 It makes me a little sad when people have no good pictures of themselves.
 Everyone should have those pictures to look back on, pictures where you controlled the situation and didn’t have your mouth hanging half-open or the top of your head cut off by whoever snapped the pic.

 Therefore.
 Here are my self portrait tips.

 First off, if you want to put makeup on, feel free to do so.
 Any blemishes or redness will come through in a photo, so feel free to cover it up.
 Do whatever you want with your hair and clothes, keeping in mind that purple can be difficult to photograph.
 Really busy prints can be difficult as well.

 Secondly, you do not need a fancy camera.
 What you do need is a tripod of some sort, a halfway decent camera, and nice lighting.
 The tripod (or stack of books, whatever your camera is sitting on) should be taller than you.
 If you can tilt the camera in a slight downward angle, even better.
 Photos from a downward angle tend to be more flattering than those taken head-on or, God forbid, from below.